Ring of Fire (radio program)

-J Michael Papantonio is an attorney specializing in mass torts litigation and is senior partner at the Levin Papantonio Law Firm.
-Seder is an actor, comedian, director and political commentator who hosts The Majority Report, originally on Air America Radio with Janeane Garofalo and currently as an independently produced podcast.
-In 2013, the show expanded into a television program airing weeknights on topics such as Free Speech TV, hosted by Papantonio and Cousins.
+J Michael Papantonio is an attorney specializing in mass torts, litigation and is senior partner at the Levin Papantonio Law Firm.
+Seder is an actor, comedian, director and political commentator who hosts The Majority Report; he previously hosted on the now-defunct Air America Radio with Janeane Garofalo.
+He currently hosts an independently produced podcast.
+In 2013, the show expanded into a television program airing weeknights on venues such as Free Speech TV, that was hosted by Papantonio and Cousins.